-W//REQA Wait/Request (output, open-drain when programmed for Wait function, driven High or Low when programmed for Ready function).
-This dual-purpose output may be programmed as a Request line for a DMA controller or as a Wait line which synchronizes the CPU to the EMSCC data rate.
+W//REQA, W//REQBWait/Request (outputs, open drain when programmed for Wait function, driven High or Low when programmed for Ready function).
+These dual-purpose outputs may be programmed as Request lines for a DMA controller or as Wait lines which synchronize the CPU to the ESCC data rate.
 The reset state is Wait.

-RxDA Receive Data (input, active High).
-This input signal receives serial data at standard TTL levels.
+RxDA, RxDB Receive Data (inputs, active High).
+These input signals receive serial data at standard TTL levels.

-/RTxCA Receive/Transmit Clock (input, active Low).
-This pin can be programmed to several modes of operation.
-RTxC may supply the receive clock, the transmit clock, the clock for the baud rate generator, or the clock for the digital phase-locked loop.
-This pin can also be programmed for use with the SYNC pin as a crystal oscillator.
+/RTxCA, /RTxCB Receive/Transmit Clocks (inputs, active Low).
+These pins can be programmed to several modes of operation.
+In each channel, RTxC may supply the receive clock, the transmit clock, the clock for the baud rate generator, or the clock for the digital phase-locked loop.
+These pins can also be programmed for use with the respective SYNC pins as a crystal oscillator.
 The receive clock may be 1, 16, 32, or 64 times the data rate in asynchronous modes.

-TxDA Transmit Data (output, active High).
-This output signal transmits serial data at standard TTL levels.
+TxDA, TxDB Transmit Data (outputs, active High).
+These output signals transmit serial data at standard TTL levels.

-/TRxCA Transmit/Receive Clock (input or output, active Low).
-This pin can be programmed in several different modes of operation.
+/TRxCA, /TRxCB Transmit/Receive Clocks (inputs or outputs, active Low).
+These pins can be programmed in several different modes of operation.
 TRxC may supply the receive clock or the transmit clock in the input mode or supply the output of the digital phase-locked loop, the crystal oscillator, the baud rate generator, or the transmit clock in the output mode.

-PCLK Clock (input).
-This is the master EMSCC clock used to synchronize internal signals.
+PCLK (input).
+This is the master ESCC clock used to synchronize internal signals.
 PCLK is a TTL level signal.
 PCLK is not required to have any phase relationship with the master system clock.